 As a result of this inspection, the governors of Waynflete Infants' School made the strategic decision to convert to Academy Status in order that the school could benefit from greater autonomy throughout the curriculum.
 To improve the school premises and learning environments was a major consideration and priority in the short term.
-Therefore, having the advantage of being able to apply for additional funding grants only available to Academies was seen as beneficial, and potentially the only way school could afford to upgrade the building that is now in need of urgent repairs.
+Therefore, having the advantage of being able to apply for additional funding grants only available to Academies was seen as beneficial, and potentially the only way school could afford to upgrade the building that was in need of urgent repairs.

 Since conversion on 1 April 2012 the school has benefited from:

 Establishment of a creative skills based approach to learning, focusing on the needs of the very young children at our school.